Manny Fernandez (wrestler): Late career (1988–present)

 On February 25, 2011, he teamed up with George South to compete in The Anderson Brothers Classic 5 Tournament where they George South Jr. and Louis Moore; Deon Johnson and Black Angel; and lost in the finals to The Rock 'n' Roll Express.

 Then he teamed with Jimmy Valiant to defeat George South and The Masked Superstar at WrestleCade 2012 on November 11, 2012.
 On November 30, 2013, he wrestled at WrestleCade 2013 teaming with George South in a Tag Team battle royal won by Caprice Coleman and Cedric Alexander.
 Afterwards he retired from wrestling.

 In 2017 he came out of retirement, where he continues to wrestle in the indies.
 Since 2018 he's been working with IWA Mid-South.
 He lost to Michael Elgin on February 15, 2018.

 He defeated Pablo Marquez in a bull rope match at UXW on February 23, 2019, in Orlando, Florida.
 Then on May 30, 2019, he lost to Kongo Kong at IWA Mid-South.

 On March 12, 2021, Fernandez launched a self-biographical podcast entitled "No BS With the Bull".

+Professional wrestling style and persona

+Fernandez was nicknamed the "Raging Bull".
+His signature move was the "Flying Burrito", a flying forearm.